NaruseMioShirakana/DragonianVoice/README_en.md

 # User Agreement：
 On the basis of the open source agreement please also comply with the following rules.

-- Please indicate the project repository when citing this project.
+- Please indicate the project repository when using this project.
 The project cannot be compiled at the moment (due to the use of UI libraries that are not open source)

 - You can also indicate author's bilibili space address：https://space.bilibili.com/108592413

 ## By using this program you are agreeing to the following：
 - 1. You are willing to bear all the consequences caused by the use of the program.
-- 2、You promise that you will not sell the program and its affiliated models, and that you will bear all the consequences caused by the sale.
+- 2、You promise that you will not sell the program, and that you will bear all the consequences caused by the sale.
-- 3、You will not use it to engage in illegal activities, and if you engage in illegal activities, you will be responsible for all the consequences.
+- 3、You will not use it to Illegal activities, and if you use it to Illegal activities, you will bear all the consequences caused by Illegal activities.
-- 4、Prohibited to use it for any commercial game, low creation game and Galgame production, not against gratuitous fine game production and Mod production.
+- 4、Do not use it for any commercial game, low quality game and Galgame production, Excellent game production and Mod production are allowed.
-- 5、Prohibit the use of the project and the project derivatives and the release of models and other production of various electronic junk (such as AIGalgame, AI game production, etc.)
+- 5、Do not produce electronic junk (such as AIGalgame, AI game production, etc.)
 ---

 ## Q&A：